Follow the traditional Italian method, and learn how to make the best homemade pizza sauce recipe in just 5 minutes!

 They grow in Italy, in the Campania region, and have a PDO (protected designation of origin) status.

-The marinara sauce, which is mostly used for Marinara pizza, on the other hand, features some extra ingredients: a drizzle of extra virgin olive oil, a pinch of freshly-dried oregano (the good one is sold in branches), a peeled clove of garlic, and some optional freshly-cracked black pepper.
+The marinara sauce, which is mostly used for Marinara pizza, on the other hand, features some extra ingredients: a drizzle of extra virgin olive oil, freshly-dried oregano, a peeled clove of garlic, and freshly-cracked black pepper.

 How To Make Pizza Sauce

-Slice in half your canned tomatoes lengthwise.
-Discard their inner juices and seeds by using a teaspoon.
+Slice in half your canned tomatoes and discard their inner juices and seeds.

 Transfer the tomatoes into a blender, and add in any pulp left in the can, making sure there are no seeds.
-Blend for a few seconds, until you have a smooth and even pulp.
+Blend for a few seconds, until smooth.

 Now you need to adjust the acidity of the sauce.